OMAHA, Neb. – Senior forward

 - Denver's seniors won their 112th career game, moving into a tie with the 2005 squad for the second-most victories by a class in program history.
 DU's 2025 class owns the record with 124 wins across four seasons.

-- James Reeder stretched his point streak to four games (2g/3a), while Sam Harris is on a three-game point streak (1g/3a).
+- James Reeder stretched his point streak to four games (2g/3a).

 - Johnny Hicks made his sixth straight start and remained unbeaten in his first seven career decisions at 6-0-1.
 Magnus Chrona was the last DU goalie to go unbeaten in his first seven decisions as he went 7-0-1 in his first eight starts to begin the 2019-20 campaign.